rsocket/rsocket/Protocol.md

 1. Lack of LEASE frames that stops new Requests is an application concern and SHALL NOT be handled by the protocol.
 1. If a RESPONSE for a REQUEST_RESPONSE is received that does not have a COMPLETE flag set, the implementation MUST assume it is set and act accordingly.
-1. Reassembly of RESPONSES MUST assume the possibility of an infinite stream.
+1. Reassembly of RESPONSEs and REQUEST_CHANNELs MUST assume the possibility of an infinite stream.
 1. Stream ID values MAY be re-used after completion or error of a stream.
 1. A RESPONSE with both __F__ and __C__ flags set, implicitly ignores the __F__ flag.
 1. All other received frames that are not accounted for in previous sections MUST be ignored.
 Thus, for example:
     1. Receiving a Request frame on a Stream ID that is already in use MUST be ignored.
     1. Receiving a CANCEL on an unknown Stream ID (including 0) MUST be ignored.
-    1. Receiving an ERROR on an unknown Stream ID (including 0) MUST be ignored.
+    1. Receiving an ERROR on an unknown Stream ID MUST be ignored.
     1. Receiving a RESPONSE on an unknown Stream ID (including 0) MUST be ignored.
-    1. Receiving a METADATA_PUSH on an unknown Stream ID MUST be ignored.
+    1. Receiving a METADATA_PUSH with a non-0 Stream ID MUST be ignored.
 	1. A server MUST ignore a SETUP frame after it has accepted a previous SETUP.
 	1. A server MUST ignore a SETUP_ERROR frame.
 	1. A client MUST ignore a SETUP_ERROR after it has completed connection establishment.
 	1. A client MUST ignore a SETUP frame.

-##### To Be Specified
+### To Be Specified

 ## TODO

-- [ ] Stream ID should maybe be renamed to Request ID.
-- [ ] naming
-    - Connection instance
-        * Requester instance
-        * Responder instance
-- [ ] Handling the unexpected section